-At Schmidt Kramer, we have been advocating for injured victims in Pennsylvania for over 30 years and have recovered millions in compensation for our clients.
-Our proven track record includes $2,200,000 for the family of a man who was struck and killed by an inexperienced truck driver and $475,000 for a victim who was seriously injured after being struck by a tractor trailer.
+The Harrisburg truck accident lawyers at Schmidt Kramer have decades of experience and recovered millions in compensation on behalf of our clients including a $2,200,000 verdict for the family of a man that was fatally injured after being hit by an inexperienced truck driver and a $475,000 settlement for a client that was seriously injured after being hit by a tractor trailer.

 - Emergency medical care